denisdefreyne/released/README.md

 Goals are described in a passive voice (e.g. `gem_built`; “the gem has been built”) rather than in the imperative mood (e.g. `build_gem`; “build the gem”).
 This approach allows expressing what the end state is, rather than how to achieve it.
 This way, the release process is idempotent: re-running the release process when it has already succeeded before will leave everything as-is, as all goals have already been achieved.

-When attempting to achieve a goal, DDReleaser will first _assess_ the goal in order to determine whether the goal can realistically be obtained given the current circumstances.
+When attempting to achieve a goal, _Released_ will first _assess_ the goal in order to determine whether the goal can realistically be obtained given the current circumstances.
 For example, when the goal is to have a Debian package published, the assessment would fail if no working credentials are available.

-DDReleaser will take the necessary steps to achieve a given goal, but no more than that.
+_Released_ will take the necessary steps to achieve a given goal, but no more than that.
 If a goal is already achieved, no steps will be taken.
 It is therefore quite acceptable try to achieve a goal multiple times.

 TODO: figure out difference between temporary/retriable failures (GitHub is down) and permanent/non-retriable ones (tests are failing)